soggybag/Hoppy-Bunny-SpriteKit-Swift/P7-Setting-Up-Collisions/content.md

 ```
 >

-Run the game...
+Run the game!
 That little change has made the core mechanic feel much more satisfying :]

 > [info]
 > Bonus tip for making it so far: You've added a lot of code and your formatting may be getting a little, well ugly.
-> Thankfully there is an easy way to tidy up your code with *Re-Indent*
-> Open *GameScene.swift* then select all your code with *Cmd+a*, then press *Ctrl+i* to Re-Indent.
+Thankfully there is an easy way to tidy up your code with *Re-Indent*.
+Open *GameScene.swift* then select all your code with *Cmd+A*, then press *Ctrl+I* to Re-Indent.
->

 #Summary

-Wow, a lot of ground has been covered in this chapter:
+Wow, a lot of ground was covered in this chapter:

 - Understanding the principles of SpriteKit physics collision and contact masking
-- Implementing the `SKPhysicsContactDelegate` so you are informed of collision contacts.
+- Implementing the `SKPhysicsContactDelegate` so we are informed of collision contacts
-- Creating your own custom button class
+- Using our own custom button class
 - Implementing a simple game state manager
 - Running a custom *SKAction* and creating reusable *SKActions* visually
-- Tweaking core mechanics, making the gameplay feel just right.
+- Tweaking core mechanics, to make the gameplay feel just right

-Next up, it wouldn't be a game without a scoring mechanism for the player.
+Next up: it wouldn't be a game without a scoring mechanism for the player.